-Welcome and thank you for visiting my site.
-I am a qualified and experienced counsellor in private practice, online and in the North East of England.
-I see my role as creating a space where you can explore what matters to you, and find the solutions you need, in a safe, non judgmental space.
-I use a number of interventions, as appropriate, such as journaling, mindfulness, art therapy, stone work and other gestalt, cbt and person centered techniques.
+Let me tell you a little about myself and my role.
+I am a qualified and experienced counsellor in private practice, working online and face to face in the North East of England.
+I see my role as creating a space where you can explore what matters to you, and find the solutions you need, in a safe, non judgemental space.
+I use a number of interventions, as appropriate, such as journaling, mindfulness, art therapy, stone work and other techniques as well as traditional person centred therapy – which is probably what most people think of when they consider counselling.

 Where can counselling take place?

 This can be particularly useful to a number of people, either because of time, location, other commitments, disability, or convenience.
-Sessions can take place either via webcam, or instant messaging.
-I currently work with people from across the world, including expats who find online counselling ideal for their needs.
+As an experienced online therapist, which specific training in working online, I will walk you through not only using the technology (assuming it is not familiar) but also offer guidance on how to get the best from online work, as well as specific issues which may come up when working online.
+Sessions can take place either via webcam, or instant messaging using Whereby or Zoom.
+You can read brief FAQ’s about online therapy here.
+I currently work with people from across the world, including expats, disabled people, carers, parents, those who are self isolating or shielding, all of whom find online counselling ideal for their needs.

 Face to Face